 What Is Orange Tofu?

 Orange tofu is an easy vegan version of the traditional orange chicken that anyone can make at home.
 This Asian-inspired delight can be whipped up in no time and packs a flavorful punch.
 Orange tofu is perfect for weeknight dinners, lunch boxes, or casual get-togethers with friends.
 It's made with crispy pieces of baked tofu tossed in sweet and tangy orange sauce, making sure there's something for everyone to enjoy!
 Crispy orange tofu is also incredibly versatile.
-You can combine it with any range of veggie sides or serve it over fluffy jasmine or brown rice for a delicious and comforting meal.
+You can combine it with any range of veggie sides or serve it over fluffy jasmine, brown, or cauliflower rice for a delicious and comforting meal.

 - Baking Sheet